How many lakes are in Kenya?

 • Omuwanika (Treasurer) – Manages the kingdom’s resources.

-Buganda has 52 recognized clans (Ebika), each with a leader (Owakasolya) who represents their people in the kingdom’s affairs.
-These clans have totems (Emiziro) and taboos that guide their social conduct.
+Buganda recognizes 52 clans (Ebika), each led by a representative (Owakasolya) who speaks for their people in the kingdom’s affairs.
+These clans carry their own totems (Emiziro) and taboos that guide social conduct.

 Cultural Experiences and Traditional Practices